-It is the student's responsibility to secure instruction in the research language.
+It is the student's responsibility to secure instruction in the research languages.
 If the student receives a grade of Conditional Pass or Fail, the examiner will provide written feedback to the student.
-The student is required to retake the translation examination until s/he receives a grade of Pass or High Pass.
+The student is required to retake the translation examination until they receive a grade of Pass or High Pass.
 Competency may be demonstrated through:

-- Translation of a document in the language, receiving a Grade of Pass or High Pass from a CST-approved examiner - Evidence of studying in a national school system for at least three years in that language at the high school level or above - Evidence of passing appropriate language classes or exams from other institutions or institutes, such as the Goethe Institute for German or CGU's summer Spanish class for Ph.D.
-Religion students.
+- Translation of a document in the language, receiving a Grade of Pass or High Pass from a CST-approved examiner - Evidence of studying in a national school system for at least three years in that language at the high school level or above - Evidence of passing appropriate language classes or exams from other institutions or institutes.